leggsimon/next/docs/developer-guide/index.md

 ## Common errors

-- If npm install commands keep failing with permissions errors, read up at [Intro to NPM](http://howtonode.org/introduction-to-npm) on how to fix it.
+- (Don't run `sudo npm install`!)
+If npm install commands keep failing with permissions errors, read up at [Intro to NPM](http://howtonode.org/introduction-to-npm) on how to fix it.
+But it's probably:-
+  -  `sudo chown $USER -R /usr/local` (the default location of globally installed node modules)
+  -  `sudo chown $USER -R node_modules` (the folder where app/component specific node modules are installed)
+  -  `sudo chown $USER -R ~/.npm` (the default location where npm puts cached versions of node modules)
+- Can't find `nodemon`, `mocha`, etc.  Your path might be missing `node_modules/.bin`.
+Edit your `.bashrc` or `.bash_profile` file and ensure your path has the following paths added to it:-
+  - `export PATH="node_modules/.bin:/usr/local/bin:$PATH"
-- If a `make install` keeps leading to git connection errors, such as `github.com[0: 207.97.227.239]: errno=Connection timed out` `fatal: unable to connect a socket (Connection timed out)` you'll want to [change your global git configuration](http://stackoverflow.com/questions/4891527/git-protocol-blocked-by-company-how-can-i-get-around-that/10729634#10729634).
+- If a `make install` keeps leading to git connection errors, such as
+  - `github.com[0: 207.97.227.239]: errno=Connection timed out`
+  - `fatal: unable to connect a socket (Connection timed out)` you'll want to [change your global git configuration](http://stackoverflow.com/questions/4891527/git-protocol-blocked-by-company-how-can-i-get-around-that/10729634#10729634).